PortsMaster/PortMaster-New/ports/pyk/README.md

 ## Notes

 Thanks to rafalkowalski for creating this game.
-This game is free at https://rafalkowalski.itch.io/pyk
+This game is available free at https://rafalkowalski.itch.io/pyk

 Tested using *Pyk_1.0.zip* (Windows) version.